debray/BROAD-Java/README.md

 # How to Run the Code:
 - Ensure that JAVA is installed on your computer: https://www.java.com/en/download/

 - Download the code (gitpull) to local folder, e.g. ~/BroadRisky/

-- Compile the code to generate .JAR files: javac runTimePrefApp.java
+- Compile all the .java code files to generate .class files:

+> ~/BroadRisky/javac *.java

 Note: Part of the configuration process for setting up the Java platform is setting the class path.
 The class path can be set using either the -classpath option with the javac compiler command and java interpreter command, or by setting the CLASSPATH environment variable.
 You need to set the class path to point to the directory where the EC2 class is so the compiler and interpreter commands can find it.

+- Create a directory with the package name timeprefapp and move all .class files to it:

+> ~/BroadRisky/mkdir timeprefapp; mv *.class timeprefapp/.

+- Create a manifest.txt file with the following in it:

+Main-Class: timeprefapp.runTimePrefApp

+Note: make sure there is a newline\carriage return after the first line.

+- Create an executable .jar file:

+> ~/BroadRisky/jar cvfm runTimePrefApp.jar manifest.txt timeprefapp/*.class

-- Run the .JAR file from the command line. java runTimePrefApp
+- Run the .JAR file from the command line

+> ~/BroadRisky/java -jar runTimePrefApp.jar

 # Understanding the code
 This section provides a high-level understand of the functions and their dependencies.